 The two essentials to bear in mind?
 Keep your body temperature below 101°, and make sure your heart rate doesn’t exceed 140 beats per minute.
 That means steering clear of outdoor workouts on really hot days during a summer pregnancy, and generally sticking with low- or medium-impact activities like walking, swimming, and yoga.
 And of course, contact sports where you’re more likely to fall or take a hit are out, too.

-Click through to learn more about the best pregnancy exercise for each trimester.
+Learn more about the best pregnancy exercise for each trimester.